goznalo-git/AudioWaves/README.md

 And, of course, there are websites which already provide this service, but neither free nor as customizable as a Python script.

+## Broad roadmap
+1. Basics: properly understanding the problem at hand, both I/O and processing options.
+For that, use Jupyter.
+2. Aesthetics: generate a few different styles to begin with.
+Also Jupyter.
+3. Scripting: turn the Jupyter notebook into a script, with the options as user input.
+4. Improvements: add more styles, exporting options, background static image, etc.
+5. (Optional, long term) GUI: use PySimpleGUI to create a graphical application.

+## Contributing

 If you want to, feel free to contribute.